intermine/internships/index.md

 layout: home
 ---

 Welcome to the InterMine GSoC homepage!

 ## Students

 We're excited that you're interested in GSoC with InterMine!
-Feel free to browse our [project ideas list](project-ideas/2018/) and please review the [InterMine application guidelines](guidance/students-applying/).
-If you're interested in a project, please email _all_ mentors listed for the project.
-We'll be happy to discuss the projects in more detail.

-For GSoC applications, your proposal is more important than making PRs or prototypes.
-However - if you'd like to start contributing to InterMine, you're welcome to do this anytime, not just GSoC!

-To get started:
+### Get started

-- Take the [FlyMine](https://flymine.readthedocs.io/en/latest/) tutorial.
+- Take the [FlyMine](https://flymine.readthedocs.io/en/latest/) tutorial or watch some helpful [videos](http://intermine.org/tutorials/).
 InterMine has lots of mines (see the [registry](http://registry.intermine.org/)), FlyMine is an InterMine instance loaded with fruit fly data.
-This is how people access data using InterMine using the web browser.
+This is how people access data in an InterMine using the web browser.
 - Take the [Python](https://github.com/intermine/intermine-ws-python-docs/) or [Perl](https://metacpan.org/pod/distribution/Webservice-InterMine/lib/Webservice/InterMine/Cookbook.pod) InterMine tutorials.
 InterMine has [client libraries](https://intermine.readthedocs.io/en/latest/web-services/) in Python, Perl, JavaScript, R and Java.
-This is how people access data using InterMine using the command line.
+This is how people access data in an InterMine using the command line.

 Now you have a pretty good idea of how people use InterMine to search genomic data!

+### Select a project

+Browse our [project ideas list](project-ideas/2018/) and please review the [InterMine application guidelines](guidance/students-applying/).
+If you're interested in a project, read the project description in detail and there should be a "Get started" section that will let you know what to do next.
+Please feel free to pop onto our GSoC channel on our [chat server](http://chat.intermine.org) if you get stuck or have questions.

+For GSoC applications, your proposal is more important than making PRs or prototypes.
+However - if you'd like to start contributing to InterMine, you're welcome to do this anytime, not just GSoC!

 Check out these locations: